toddmac12/Programming-Language-Suggester/README.md

 #### _{Brief description of application}_
-an application for people interested in coding to decide which language they should learn first.
+This is an application for people interested in coding to decide which language they should learn first.

 #### By _**{List of contributors}**_
 Anthony McRae